 Revamped Points System

-The July 2025 immigration changes will significantly reshape Australia’s skilled migration landscape.
-These updates address critical skill shortages and boost regional development while ensuring fair compensation for skilled migrants.
+The immigration changes from 2023 significantly reshaped Australia’s skilled migration landscape.
+These updates addressed critical skill shortages and boosted regional development while ensuring fair compensation for skilled migrants.

 The points-based system for skilled visas has undergone a major overhaul.
 The new system places greater emphasis on work experience and Australian qualifications.
 Applicants with at least five years of relevant work experience will now receive 20 points (up from 15 previously).
 Those with Australian qualifications will receive an additional 5 points, recognising the value of local education.